RohanBera/computer-vision/assmt1/README.md

 ## Question 3

 In this question, I was successfully able to simultaneously display the live depth map and the color camera feed while displaying the frame rate in the terminal.
-I was able to reach frame rates of upto 100 Frames per second on my computer.
+I was able to reach frame rates of upto 30 Frames per second on my computer for the rbg camera.

 <hr />